kdheepak/blog/content/36-unicode-cheat-sheet.md

 If we want each code point in a Julia `String`, we can use `eachindex`[^julia].

-[^julia]: See the Julia manual strings documentation for more information: <https://docs.julialang.org/en/v1/manual/strings/>
+[^julia]: _aside_: See the Julia manual strings documentation for more information: <https://docs.julialang.org/en/v1/manual/strings/>

 ```julia
 julia> [s[x] for x in eachindex(s)]